Kong Alternatives

 Strengths

-• +TypeScript programmable, code in your repo
+• +TypeScript programmable, code in your Git repo and reviewed like any service

-• +Edge-deployed via Cloudflare Workers
+• +Edge-deployed via Cloudflare Workers (multi-region without extra setup)

 Trade-offs